 The following command is all that is needed to perform a whole host of magic:

-• It executes the my-plugin binary locally and creates a replacement deployment in the cluster that routes traffic to the local process on the exposed port.
+the my-pluginbinary locally and creates a replacement deployment in the cluster that routes traffic to the local process on the exposed port. - It finds the volumes defined in the deployment and syncs their contents

-• Although not needed in this scenario, it also sets up the normal Kubernetes environment variables around the process and routes network traffic back to the cluster.
+to /tmp/tpusing the mount paths also specified in the deployment. - Although not needed in this scenario, it also sets up the normal Kubernetes environment variables around the process and routes network traffic back to the cluster.

 Now, it was convenient in this case that the binary already exposed command line arguments for the configuration files so that I could direct them to the alternative path.
-Failing that, you could always use Telepresence in its--docker-run mode and then mount the files onto the container at the expected location.
+Failing that, you could always use Telepresence in its--docker-run mode and then mount the files onto the container at the expected location

 Oracle Code One: Continuous Delivery to Kubernetes with Jenkins and Helm